 One of the nice things about Clinton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Clinton citizens is very high relative to the national average among all cities (21.84%): 34.87% of adults in Clinton have a bachelor's degree or even advanced degree.
+The citizens of Clinton are very well educated compared to the average community in the nation: 35.01% of adults in Clinton have a bachelor's degree or even advanced degree.

-The per capita income in Clinton in 2010 was $37,449, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $149,796 for a family of four.
+The per capita income in Clinton in 2010 was $36,954, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $147,816 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.

 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Asian.
 Important ancestries of people in Clinton include Italian, German, English, and Polish.

 The most common language spoken in Clinton is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French.